-Today opinion is divided about the afterlife, but more stories and research are being gathered.
-In October 2017 Dr Sam Parnia, conducted research on patients who had clinically died, meaning their heart had stopped beating, but were revived.
-Some of those studied said that they had awareness of seeing things, and hearing conversations going on around them even after they had been pronounced dead.
+Today, opinion is divided about the afterlife, but more stories and research are being gathered.
+In October 2017, Dr Sam Parnia, conducted research on patients who had clinically died, meaning their heart had stopped beating, but were then revived.
+Some of those studied said that they had awareness of seeing things, and hearing conversations going on around them, even after they had been pronounced dead.
 These accounts were verified by the medical staff, and so the findings suggest that consciousness appears to continue to work after the body has stopped showing signs of life.
-This may be seen in a comparison Graham Hancock drew, of the brain to a television set, and consciousness to the television signal.
-Even if the television breaks, is “dead”, the signal continues.
+This may be seen, in a comparison Graham Hancock drew, of the brain with a television set, and consciousness with the television signal.
+Even if the television breaks, is ’dead’, the signal continues.
 This may also be seen in terms of electricity and light bulbs.
 The light bulb is merely the vehicle for the light.

 Accounts of people who have survived near-fatal accidents, or clinical death, all seem to have a certain mythological flavour to them.
-Paradise has been described as being full of “luminescent clouds and rainbows.
-Nature is presented by the best it has to offer: fertile soils, fields of ripening grain, beautiful oases or parks, luscious gardens or flourishing meadows…the roads are paved with gold, diamonds, rubies, emeralds and other precious stones…” this is very reminiscent of the visions of paradise we glimpsed earlier in the ‘Arcana of Nature.’
+Paradise has been described as being full of: “luminescent clouds and rainbows.
+Nature is presented by the best it has to offer: fertile soils, fields of ripening grain, beautiful oases or parks, luscious gardens, or flourishing meadows…the roads are paved with gold, diamonds, rubies, emeralds, and other precious stones…” this is very reminiscent of the visions of paradise we glimpsed earlier in the “Arcana of Nature.”

-The experiences of death and rebirth have been reported by people who have taken psychedelics, and of course, shamans from all over the world.
+The experiences of death and rebirth have been reported by people who have taken psychedelics and, of course, shamans from all over the world.
 As we have seen, this is also what the rites of passage sought to teach.
-To give the initiatives transformative experiences that would provide a framework for a new stage of life.
-For us, we may fast on a vision quest, or undertake a retreat in silence for two weeks, which although I believe are immensely helpful, we just don’t know what will happen after death.
+To give the initiatiates transformative experiences, that would provide a framework for a new stage of life.
+For us, we may fast on a vision quest, or undertake a retreat in silence for two weeks which, although I believe that they are immensely helpful, we just don”t know what will happen after death.
 We can only do what we can now, as Rumi reminds us:

 “No dead person grieves his own death, he or she,

-Mourns only what he didn’t do, “why did I wait?
+Mourns only what he didn”t do, “why did I wait?

 Why did I not?
 Why did I neglect to…?”

-Love while you can.
-Embrace while you can.
-Sort out your differences while you can, and then, when they have passed, keep their remembrance with you.
-Remembrance is one of the most powerful things we can do.
+Love, while you can.
+Embrace, while you can.
+Sort out your differences, while you can and then, when they have passed, keep their remembrance with you.
+Remembrance is one of the most powerful things we have.
 It is not about being morbid, but a gentle uplifting of the past.
-This I believe is what it means to lead a devoted life.
-To walk with an understanding of your place in the world.
-To live with death in mind, for as against this as we are, it is true that “human beings live and die; thoughts come and go; empires rise and fall; but love is eternal.
+This, I believe, is what it means to lead a devoted life, to walk with an understanding of your place in the world, to live with death in mind for, as against this, as we are, it is true that “human beings live and die; thoughts come and go; empires rise and fall; but love is eternal.

 Part VII